strimzi/strimzi.github.io/_posts/2018-08-24-running-strimzi-on-aks.md

 To check that the Kubernetes cluster was deployed successfully, the `provisioningState` has to have the "Succeeded" value.
 It's also interesting to notice the `agentPoolProfiles` field which provides information about the type of VMs used to deploy the Kubernetes cluster (it can be changed using different command line options like `--node-osdisk-size` and `--node-vm-size`).

-> if you want a cluster running a specific Kubernetes version, you can use the `--kubernetes-version` option.
+> If you want a cluster running a specific Kubernetes version, you can use the `--kubernetes-version` option.
 All the supported options for the creation command are available at the official [documentation](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create).

 # Connect to the cluster

-Because you are going to interact with a Kubernetes cluster, you need the `kubectl` tool for doing that.
+In this blog post I'm going to use the `kubectl` tool to interact with the Kubernetes cluster.
 In order to install it, you can follow the official Kubernetes documentation [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) or using the handy `az aks install-cli` that will do it for you.

-After downloading and installing the `kubectl` tool, you need to configure it with the right credentials to connect to the Kubernetes cluster you just deployed in AKS.
+After downloading and installing the `kubectl` tool, you need to configure it with the right credentials to connect to the Kubernetes cluster you just deployed in AKS:
-The following command will do this:

 ```
 az aks get-credentials --resource-group strimzigroup --name strimzicluster
 ```

-To verify that the connection with the Kubernetes cluster is working you can just run the `kubectl get nodes` command for showing all the available nodes in the cluster.
+You can verify that the connection with the Kubernetes cluster is working by running the `kubectl get nodes` command to show all the available nodes in the cluster:

 ```
 NAME                       STATUS    ROLES     AGE       VERSION